 Whatever the age, it’s never too late to charge your grey cells, and the category delivers.
 From fun memory games to puzzles and MOOCs, education apps can fool an adult that you’re playing when you’re learning.
 My recent favorite is Blaze and the Monster Machines Dinosaur Rescue, a $3.99 app from Nickelodeon teaching preschoolers STEM (Science, Technology, Engineering, and Math) concepts as they travel through Dino Valley.

 Despite the recent controversy with Lumosity “brain training” games (the developer paid $2 million for misleading claims about cognitive benefits), chances are people will continue buying in the brainpower-enhancing promises.
-Maybe because we’re genetically wired to look for shortcuts, maybe because some of theme education apps are seriously a lot of fun.
+Maybe because we’re genetically wired to look for shortcuts, maybe because some of the theme education apps are seriously a lot of fun.

-The median conversion rate for the Education category is 6.75%, with 44.81% maximum conversion rate and 1.93% at its lowest.
+The median conversion rate for the Education category is 6.75%, with a 44.81% maximum conversion rate and 1.93% at its lowest.

 Mobile App Analytics: Health & Fitness Apps

 Fitness novices and experts use apps to track and plan workouts, look up exercises, take gym selfies, or indulge in moments of zen with meditation sounds.
 The health and wellness movement has been making trends in the last couple of years, and health & fitness category publishers are riding the wave.

 For example, the new Sweat With Kayla app, released by a famous fitness guru Kayla Itsines earlier this month, became number 1 grossing app in less than a week despite the fans’ criticism for being “too expensive”.
 And subscription-based health and fitness apps seem to be the ones cashing in most with every new year resolution season and beyond.
 The median conversion rate for the Health & Fitness category is 18.52%, with a difference across apps ranging from 57.68% to a low 0.94%.